-- Agreement between the team, the PO, and the manager to try doing team talent management.
-This includes explicitly deciding whether this exercise is input for the conversation between the team member and manager or if the team may decide on their growth goals during this exercise.
+- Agreement between the team, the PO or PM, and the manager that wants to do Team Talent Management.
+Make it explicit whether this exercise is meant to be input for a future conversation between team members and the manager, or if you are aiming for deciding the learning goals in this exercise.

 - Sufficient time.
 The exercise takes 1-2 hours depending on team size and goal cadence.
 With a small team, short goal cadence, and some practice, you can run this exercise in only 30-40 minutes.